nufuturo-ufcg/clj-smells-catalog/README.md

 (println (build-persons people))
 ```

-* __Refactoring:__ The build-persons function only delegates to map without adding any behavior (Middle Man smell).
-Remove it and call map directly.
+* __Refactoring:__ When a function only serves as a pass-through to another function (e.g., wrapping map, filter, or similar without adding any new behavior), it introduces unnecessary indirection.
+It's better to remove the intermediary and use the higher-order function directly.
+This simplifies the code, makes dependencies more explicit, and improves maintainability.

 ``` clojure
 (defn build-person [x]